JWDebelius/monte_carlo_power/README.md

 # Emperical Power
-Simulations and benchmarking for Debelius *et al*.
+Simulations and benchmarking for **[Manuscript Name]**

 Simulation notebooks are designed to run in a series: simulating data, calculating emperical power, and then calculating power based on a fit effect size.
 The analysis notebook demonstrates the application of the method.

 ## Installation
 The recommended way to install this repository is using the conda pacakge manager through [miniconda](http://conda.pydata.org/miniconda.html).